prociow/sensorberg-dev.github.io/_posts/2015-05-26-Tip-howto-remove-secred-codes-receiver.md

 ---
 layout: post
-title: "Secret Codes are now optional"
+title: "Tip: Remove Secret Codes Broadcastreceiver from your manifest"
-date: 2015-06-24 17:20:00 +1
+date: 2015-06-26 16:20:00 +1
 comments: true
 tags: sdk
 ---
-#Tip: Remove Secret Codes Broadcastreceiver from your manifest

 If you don´t want to ship the secret codes feature of the SDK, add this to your *application* part of your manifest.

 {% highlight xml %}